 Identify the trademarks used by our business

-A trademark attorney can assist us in determining which trademarks our firm owns.
+A trademark attorney in Houston can assist us in determining which trademarks our firm owns.
 While it may appear to be a straightforward procedure, it is frequently not.
 For instance, one may want to trademark the company name, motto, and logo, but what about the identities of the specific products and services, the seminars that firm delivers, or the packaging of the products?
 There are many items that may be trademarked, and an experienced attorney can assist us in determining which ones to include in the IP portfolio.
 Abbasi Law Office can help when any one looking for trademark arrotney in Katy, Sugar Land or Houston areas.

 Conduct a thorough trademark search